patricklx/ember-hbs-imports/README.md

 Glint Support
 ------------------------------------------------------------------------------
 * use `ember-hbs-imports` as glint environment
-* import `ember-hbs-imports/glint/globals` into your globals ts file
+* make sure that there is an import for every values or dont use imports at all

 Template Lint Support
 ------------------------------------------------------------------------------